rayluo/identity/README.md

 This library follows [Semantic Versioning](http://semver.org/).
 Your project should declare `identity` dependency with proper lower and upper bound.

+As of this writing, this library is still in preview.
+Please declare your dependency as `identity>=0.2,<0.3`.

 You can find the changes for each version under [Releases](https://github.com/rayluo/identity/releases).